SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 Connect Persistent Orgs
 =======================

-In addition to creating `scratch orgs<TODO>`_ in CumulusCI, you can connect persistent orgs to your project to run tasks and flows on them.
+In addition to creating :doc:`scratch orgs <scratch_orgs>` in CumulusCI, you can connect persistent orgs to your project to run tasks and flows on them.
 This feature supports use cases such as deploying to a Developer Edition org to release a package version, or installing to a sandbox for user acceptance testing.

 .. note:: A different setup is required to connect to orgs in the context of an automated build.
-See `continuous integration<TODO>`_ for more information.
+See :doc:`continuous integration <continuous_integration>` for more information.